Efficient Exploration via First-Person Behavior Cloning Assisted Rapidly-Exploring Random Trees: Introduction

 There is an explosion in model specifications for games, and simulators, be it for entertainment, or to save on physical learning interactions for robots.
 However, testing for these models is still performed manually which becomes challenging with large, continuous, state-action spaces.
 The problem of such model testing is well studied in computer games, which will be the focus of this paper.
 However, our algorithms can generalize to robotics simulators as they can learn and explore in continuous state-actions spaces.
 Testing a game's model or ``play'' involves extensive manual testing, where human players play the game multiple times and try to reach every possible state with the purpose of reporting bugs and inconsistencies.
 However, \edit{as games continue to grow in complexity, with larger action and state spaces,} it is no longer feasible to test a game's model using human game play alone.
 In this paper we propose a method that learns heuristics for a search based algorithm using a few human demonstrations.
 These heuristics allow the search algorithms to automatically test other states in the game removing the necessity to test all possible scenarios in the game using human game plays.

 Previously, search based methods have been used to find goals in a task quickly using their capacity to explore~\cite{griner2012human}~\cite{caves2010human}~\cite{HG-RRT}~\cite{HA-RRT}.
 However, traditional search based algorithms can take large amounts of time and compute power when a specific sequence of actions is required to advance.
 For example, in most games the action to \emph{open a door} is allowed in all states.
 However, a door would only open as a result of this action when the agent has taken actions to pick up a key already, and be present next to a door.
 Search algorithms spend a lot of compute and time to discover these long sequence of actions.
 A human tester \edit{can select} these actions rather trivially in comparison.
-Previous methods have attempted to use human capacity to advance in games using expert-programmed heuristic~\cite{2018arXiv181106962D} or by using a pre-specified distribution of human preferences~\cite{zhan2018taking}.
+Previous methods have attempted to use human capacity to advance in games using expert-programmed heuristic~\cite{2018arXiv181106962D} or by using a pre-specified distribution of human preferences~\cite{zhan2018taking}. {Some works have seeded an RRT search tree using states seen in the human demonstration\cite{chang2019reveal}, and others have used human demonstrations with behavior cloning to learn the human's intent~\cite{Chang21Boosting}.
+However, these methods fail to generalize to novel unseen maps as these policies depend on an agent's underlying states of location and orientation in the game.
+Reliance on the underlying state of an agent makes these approaches brittle as this underlying state is not always available and its distribution can change between game maps.}